 Hypovolemic shock may also follow increased losses of body fluids other than blood (see table Hypovolemic Shock Caused by Body Fluid Loss Hypovolemic Shock Caused by Body Fluid Loss ).

 Hypovolemic shock may be due to inadequate fluid intake (with or without increased fluid loss).
 Water may be unavailable, neurologic disability may impair the thirst mechanism, or physical disability may impair access.

 In hospitalized patients, hypovolemia can be compounded if early signs of circulatory insufficiency are incorrectly ascribed to heart failure and fluids are withheld or diuretics are given.

 Distributive shock results from a relative inadequacy of intravascular volume caused by arterial or venous vasodilation; circulating blood volume is normal.
-In some cases, cardiac output (and DO2) is high, but increased blood flow through arteriovenous shunts bypasses capillary beds; this bypass plus uncoupled cellular O2 transport cause cellular hypoperfusion (shown by decreased O2 consumption).
+In some cases, cardiac output (and DO2) is high, but increased blood flow through arteriovenous shunts bypasses capillary beds; this bypass plus uncoupled cellular oxygen transport cause cellular hypoperfusion (shown by decreased oxygen consumption).
 In other situations, blood pools in venous capacitance beds and cardiac output falls.

 Mechanisms of Cardiogenic and Obstructive Shock